instilled/Wineing/README.md

     $ make release

-In any case `make` will run the tests (bähh that's not yet true) against the binary.
+In any case `make` will run the tests against the binary.
+If any test fails the compilation will terminate with an error.
 Finally the binary is placed to `wineing\target`.
-To clean the build hit
+To clean the build enter

     $ make clean